CoreNebula/make-your-own-discord-bot/README.md

 ## Prerequisites (What You Need)
 - [X] A Discord Account
 - [X] A Computer Running Windows or MacOS
-The Discord account is kind of a given, but in order to run your bot you will need a computer.
+\nThe Discord account is kind of a given, but in order to run your bot you will need a computer.
 Windows and MacOS will both work, but as far as linux distributions go I am not sure.
 As long as you can install and use Node.js you should be fine.